01889 228735

 • Years 1 – 6 have an allocation of 2 hours per week for Science.

 • Our curriculum is distinctive in that it has been developed to meet the needs of our children.
-We aim to provide a well balanced curriculum that offers lots of practical opportunities to learn, trips, visitors and additional learning resources such as Century Tech and Purple Mash.
+We aim to provide a well balanced curriculum that offers lots of practical opportunities to learn, trips, visitors and additional learning resources such as Plymouth science and Purple Mash.
 We value the importance of including children in the delivery process of lessons, giving them opportunities to recall previous learning and make links to what they already know.

 • We assess using TAPS alongside teacher judgments to provide valid assessments of children's progress each unit.
 Over time, the full range of children’s science enquiry skills and understanding of science can be considered in depth.
 We use these assessments two thirds of the way through a unit - far enough that the children have had the opportunity to develop their understanding and skills, but allowing sufficient time to act on the assessment information.